arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ![Clean contact on the Opta™](assets/opta-clean-contact.svg)

-Let's run a simple sketch to test the output relays on Opta™: in this sketch all the 4 relays are closing and reopening their contacts and after each relay's cycle, a LED will turn on to provide visual feedback.
+Let's run a simple sketch to test the output relays on Opta™: in this sketch, all the 4 relays are closing and reopening their contacts and after each relay's cycle, a LED will turn on to provide visual feedback.
 To activate the relays and run this sketch, you need to provide energy to Opta™ with a voltage from 12 to 24 V DC by connecting it to a proper power supply.

 The Opta™ has dedicated terminals for power supply located in the upper part of Opta™ and next to the inputs.
 These duplicates are to help the user connect the power supply and any common part to the input terminals.